quodlibet/quodlibet/quodlibet/docs/development/guidelines.rst

 Submitting
 ----------

+The preferred method of contribution is now a Pull Request on Github, but patches are still reviewed where necessary.

-If your patch fixes a known bug with a ticket, you should attach it to the ticket directly.
+If your PR / patch fixes a known bug with a ticket, you should attach it to the ticket directly.
 If it is a bug fix but doesn't have a ticket, you can either make a ticket to attach it to, or send it to the mailing list, quod-libet-development@googlegroups.com.